alt-research/mach-avs-operator-setup/holesky/mach-avs/generic/README.md

 Currently, this operator is for this testnets:

+- OP-sepolia
+- Arbitrum One
-- op-sepolia
+- Xterio testnet
-- xterio-testnet
+- DODOchain testnet

-The operator should opt-in both this testnets 's avs contract.

 ## Setup MACH AVS